LandSandBoat/lsb-wiki/Quick-Start-Guide.md

   * Download the latest code, install Python requirements, and copy the configuration files:
     ```
     git clone --recursive https://github.com/LandSandBoat/server.git
-    py -3 -m pip install -r topaz/tools/requirements.txt
+    py -3 -m pip install -r server/tools/requirements.txt
-    cp topaz/conf/default/* topaz/conf/
+    cp server/conf/default/* server/conf/
     ```
-  * Edit the new `login.conf`, `map.conf`, and `search_server.conf` files in `topaz/conf/` and change `mysql_password` to the password set during MariaDB setup.
+  * Edit the new `login.conf`, `map.conf`, and `search_server.conf` files in `server/conf/` and change `mysql_password` to the password set during MariaDB setup.
-  * Back in your PowerShell window, move to `topaz/tools/` and build the database:
+  * Back in your PowerShell window, move to `server/tools/` and build the database:
     ```
-    cd topaz/tools
+    cd server/tools
     py -3 dbtool.py
     ```
   * Follow the on-screen instructions.
-  * Open the `topaz` root folder in VS2019.
+  * Open the `server` root folder in VS2019.
   * [Build the solution in VS2019.](https://github.com/LandSandBoat/server/wiki/CMake-Build-Guide)

   ## To Update
-  * Open a PowerShell window and navigate to your `topaz` directory.
+  * Open a PowerShell window and navigate to your `server` directory.
   * Stash any changes you've made and pull the latest code from upstream:
     ```
     git stash